-Factors that Cause Addiction
+The Factors That Cause Addiction

 No one factor leads to addiction.
 Instead, it’s a combination of factors that puts a person at a higher risk for addiction.
 Still, no one is immune to becoming an addict, as addiction does not discriminate.

-- Abusing drugs and alcohol at any age can lead to problems, though the earlier it begins, the greater the risk for addiction.
+- Abusing drugs and alcohol at any age can lead to problems, though the earlier it begins, the greater the risk of addiction.
 This is why experimentation is a problem in teens, as their brains are not fully developed and they can quickly become dependent.

-Addiction is like other chronic diseases, such as diabetes or heart disease.
-It is never eliminated from your life completely, but there are ways to manage it.
-However, in order to be successful, you must make smart decisions for the rest of your life.
-Depending on your stage of recovery and your triggers, this may include staying away from bars and nightclubs, cutting ties with certain individuals and treating mental illness.
+Depending on your stage of recovery and your triggers, this may include staying away from bars and nightclubs, cutting ties with certain individuals, limiting screen time and treating mental illness.

 - Have regular family time